MicrosoftDocs/power-platform/power-platform/developer/catalog/retrieve-data.md

 |TODO|Add more??|

 TODO Add Diagram?
-TODO: This is your place to tell about the design of these tables and how you expect people to use them.
+TODO: There are 25 tables in the reference.
+This is your place to tell about the design of these tables and how you expect people to use them.